CarlosCraviotto/curli-di/README.md

 A Dependency Injection (DI) library in typescript without using decorators.

 Dependency injection is a software design pattern that implements inversion of control for resolving dependencies.
 A dependency is an object that can be used (a service).
 An injection is the passing of a dependency to a dependent object (a client) that would use it.
+For more information about this pattern look at: [Dependency injection](http://en.wikipedia.org/wiki/Dependency_injection) and [Inversion of control](http://en.wikipedia.org/wiki/Inversion_of_control).

 ### Motivation
 There are a lot of dependency injection libraries for JavaScript/Typescript out there, this is not new.
 The one thing we're trying to achieve here is the ability to take advantage of such a library but without coupling it into the application's domain.
 The main goal here is to create a library that you can use without using third part code into your domains.